ibm-cloud-docs/vpc/cr-create-table.md

    * Enter a unique name for your routing table.
    * Select the Virtual Private Cloud that you want to associate with the routing table.
+   * **Tags** - (Optional) Add tags to help you organize and find your resources.
+You can add more tags later.
+For more information, see [Working with tags](/docs/account?topic=account-tag).
+   * **Access management tags** - (Optional) Add access management tags to resources to help organize access control relationships.
+The only supported format for access management tags is `key:value`.
+For more information, see [Controlling access to resources by using tags](/docs/account?topic=account-access-tags-tutorial).
    * **Virtual private cloud** - Select your VPC.
    * In the Traffic section, you can select from these optional features: